 Dr. Pascal Paquet, chiropractor, D.C.

 During my studies in the United States, I had the chance to work with Dr. E.L.
 Crowder DC, Ph.D.
 He has been teaching at Palmer College for more than 50 years.
 Towards the end of his career as a professor, Dr. Crowder took some students to his private clinic to teach them the very best of what he knows.
 It was an honour to be taught by such an admired and well-known teacher.
 I had the chance to finish off my studies with practical training in Nepal in the summer of 2001.
 This project allowed me to help the Nepalese with their primary health system.
 In 2012, I celebrated 10 year of practicing in my Montreal clinic.
+In 2016, I opened a clinic in Coaticook and now practice full time there.

 I have attended the “Salon du Velo” for many years because I really like to encourage the sport.
 Many of my patients are athletes, but I also treat families, pregnant woman and their children, secretaries, seamstresses, labourers and even people with reduced mobility: Chiropractic really is for everyone.
-I am progressively working more with naturopathy and homeopathy due to my patients’ positive testimonials.

 I would like to see a world with a greater awareness of chiropractic benefits.
 One that focuses on a preventive lifestyle, where people have a better understanding of the link between a healthy nervous system, more energy and better stress management.